MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 ## Unpackaged: Create a new project for an unpackaged C# or C++ WinUI 3 desktop app

 > [!IMPORTANT]
 > Beginning in the Windows App SDK 1.0, the default approach to loading the Windows App SDK from a packaged with external location or unpackaged app is to use *auto-initialization* via the `<WindowsPackageType>` project property (as well as making additional configuration changes).
 For the steps involved in auto-initialization in the context of WinUI 3 project, continue reading this section.
-Or, if have an existing project that's not WinUI 3, then see [Use the Windows App SDK in an existing project](/windows/apps/windows-app-sdk/use-windows-app-sdk-in-existing-project).
+Or, if you have an existing project that's not WinUI 3, then see [Use the Windows App SDK in an existing project](/windows/apps/windows-app-sdk/use-windows-app-sdk-in-existing-project).

 1. To set up your development computer, see [Install tools for the Windows App SDK](/windows/apps/windows-app-sdk/set-up-your-development-environment).